AidaPaul/service_registry/Architecture.md

 + We think that there should be another test service that goes with service_register to test it.

 ## Installation
 To install please clone the repo.
+Normally we recommend that you fork this repo and then clone it.
+However, if you havent forked it you can clone it using the following command.
 `git clone https://github.com/ButlerThing/service_registry.git`

 Let's begin by installing Flask in a virtual environment.
 If you don't have virtualenv installed in your system, you can download it from https://pypi.python.org/pypi/virtualenv.